gravitational/teleport/rfd/0180-sso-mfa.md

 ### WebAuthn and SSO available
 > tsh ssh server01
 MFA is required to access Node "server01"
-Available MFA methods (WebAuthn, SSO).
-Continuing with WebAuthn.
+Available MFA methods [WEBAUTHN, SSO].
+Continuing with WEBAUTHN.
 If you wish to perform MFA with another method, specify with --mfa-mode=<sso,webauthn,otp> flag.

 Tap any security key to continue